-Jason brings a diverse background of leadership to people and organizations with whom he works, executive life coaching, Christian studies, athletics and finance.
-He is a sought-after speaker, seminar leader, mentor, life coach, and consultant.
-He has experience in church planting, serving as the lead pastor in two church plants, and mentoring and consulting with church planters.
-He served on the staff of Stanwich Church in Greenwich, Connecticut for six years.
-During this time he developed the Omega Course and his life-coaching ministry, which Stanwich Church commissioned him to share with the church at large through the creation of the Life Spring Network.
-Since 2009 he has worked part-time with Trinity Lutheran Church in Roselle, IL.
-In addition to his work at Trinity, he has been commissioned to lead the LUKE project which is revitalizing Lutheran congregations in the city of Chicago.
+Jason brings a diverse background of athletics, finance, Christian studies, executive life coaching, wisdom and leadership to people and organizations with whom he works.
+He is a sought-after speaker, seminar leader, life coach, and consultant.
+He has experience in Church planting, serving as the lead pastor in two church plants, and mentoring and consulting with church planters.
+In addition, he served on the staff of Stanwich Congregational Church in Greenwich, Connecticut for six years.
+During this time he developed the Omega seminar series and his life coaching ministry, which the church has commissioned him to share beyond its own walls.

-Jason earned a B.A. in Business Economics and in Organizational Behavior and Management from Brown University, where he was captain, pre-season All-American, and all-Ivy team member of the football team.
-He is also a national and Olympic trials qualifier and former school record holder in the discus.
-He also earned a Master of Divinity degree from Southern Theological Seminary, is a graduate of the Arrow Leadership Program and has completed the course work for his Doctorate in Christian Leadership at Gordon-Conwell Theological Seminary.
-He is currently engaged in further theological studies through Concordia Seminary in St. Louis, MO.
+Jason received a Masters of Divinity degree from Southern Theological Seminary, and currently is completing his Doctorate in Christian Leadership at Gordon-Conwell Theological Seminary.
+He received a B.A. in Business Economics and Organizational Behavior and Management from Brown University, where he was captain, pre-season All-American, and all-Ivy team member of the football team.
+He is also a national qualifier and Brown University school record holder in the discus.